-Personal Communication Devices and / or Electronic Devices

-Personal communication devices (PCD) and personal electronic devices including, but not limited to, cell phones, camera, recorder, CD players, iPods, MP3 players, netbooks, laptop or notebook computers or iPads may be stored in backpacks, purses or personal carryalls.
+Personal Communication Devices and / or Electronic Devices Personal communication devices (PCD) and personal electronic devices including, but not limited to, cell phones, camera, recorder, CD players, iPods, MP3 players, netbooks, laptop or notebook computers or iPads may be stored in backpacks, purses or personal carryalls.
 However the use of the devices during class time is forbidden unless approved for an academic activity by the principal or designee.
 This is not intended to discourage the use of these devices for instructional purposes, but to establish parameters and appropriate oversight for their use.
-Improper use of storage of PCDs and electronic devices may result in confiscation of the device until it can be released directly to a student's parents and/or guardians.
+Improper use of storage of PCDs and electronic devices may result in confiscation of the device until it can be released directly to a student's parents and / or guardians.
 A student in violation of this policy is subject to related disciplinary action.
 Students may possess PCDs while on school property.
 The devices may be used before and after school.
-At all other times, the PCD must be in the off mode.
+At all other times, (8:00am-3:30pm) the PCD must be in the off mode.
 The principal may grant a student permission to use a PCD during class time for a specific academic purpose or at other times for other purposes that the principal deems appropriate.
 Students are prohibited from taking unauthorized photographs or making unauthorized recordings of others at school, on school transportation or at school sponsored events.

 WARNING: The taking, disseminating, transferring, or sharing of obscene, pornographic, lewd, or otherwise illegal images or photographs, whether by electronic data transfer or otherwise, may constitute a crime under state or federal law.
-Any person taking, disseminating, transferring, or sharing obscene, pornographic, lewd, or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state of federal agencies which may result in arrest, criminal prosecution and LIFETIME inclusion on sexual offender registries.

-To view this policy (JCBEA) in its entirety visit: www.knoxschools.org
+Any person taking, disseminating, transferring, or sharing obscene, pornographic, lewd, or otherwise illegal images or photographs will be reported to law enforcement and / or other appropriate state or federal agencies which may result in arrest, criminal prosecution and LIFETIME inclusion on sexual offender registries.
+To view this policy (JCBEA) in its entirety visit: www.knoxschools.org Restricted Areas: Students are not allowed in the following areas: Parking lots during school hours without administrative permission.
+Rooms or areas designated "Staff Only".
+Any unsupervised area during classes without permission.
+In the building after 4:00 without staff supervision for a school activity.